 The pancakes on the Pete's Kitchen sign were originally animated.
 It is not known when they stopped moving.
 In 1973, a local civic association began a campaign to outlaw flashing and moving signs.
 Capitol Hill United Neighborhoods put together a list of 48 signs which were in violation of the Denver sign code.
 CHUN declared that the signs not only wasted energy but that "their ugliness contributes to the visual deterioration of the neighborhood."
 The Satire Lounge made the list and complied by turning off its sign along with 26 other businesses.
 However, there was no mention of the Pete's Kitchen sign on the list of offenders.
 Perhaps the animation was not working at that time.

-Today, the Pete’s Kitchen sign is well-maintained and lit at night.
-The owner is interested in applying for a city sign code variance to get the pancakes moving again.
+Today, the Pete's Kitchen sign is well-maintained and lit at night.
+In 2017, the owner successfully applied for a city sign code variance to get the pancakes moving again.
 This sign and the Satire Lounge sign will soon be animated again.
-In 2014, Colorado Preservation, Inc. included the Neon Signs of Colfax on its 2014 list of endangered places.
-The Pete's Kitchen sign is included among the 12 identified signs worthy of preservation.
+In 2014, Colorado Preservation, Inc. included the Neon Signs of Colfax on its list of endangered places.
+The Pete's Kitchen sign was included among the 12 identified signs worthy of preservation.
 Colfax Avenue, the longest continuous commercial street in the country, was once lined with neon signs.
 Most have either been destroyed or are in bad shape.
 For more, see these websites: 1 and 2. [map]

 |Eel River Cafe